PenguinJesus/ssm-unix-user-logon/README.md

 sudo /home/ec2-user/ssmsessionlogon.sh $PPID

 Then when a user logs on to session manager the script will run, create the user and change to that user.
 If the user exists it will silently fail creation but still change to that user.
 You can also create a custom session document if required to only use the shell profile for specific users.

+3. Then go to Session Manager preferences and assuming script is located at /home/ecs-user/ssmsessionlogon.sh set the Linux shell profile to so it runs whenever an SSM user connects:

+sudo /home/ec2-user/ssmsessionlogon.sh $PPID